 These are the bad reasons to move away.
-They make some of the reasons why I moved to Australia, the Netherlands, and Poland.
+They were why I moved to Australia, the Netherlands, and Poland.

 Problems don’t get solved when you are on the other side of the world.
 They become heavier.
 And you are incapable of solving them because you’re not where you should be – you’re not home.

-Do you know when I was thinking the most about my problems in my hometown?
+Do you know when I was thinking the most about my problems?

 It wasn’t when I had them in front of me in Belgium.